Pen-pusher/Airstack/README.md

 test_graphql_query_invalid_field: Tests that the GraphQL query returns an error message when the query includes an invalid field.
 test_graphql_query_rate_limit_exceeded: Tests that the GraphQL query returns an error message when the rate limit is exceeded.

+# Code Quality
+The code in this project is written using the PEP 8 style guide and follows good software engineering practices.
+The code is well-documented and includes comments explaining the purpose of each function and fixture.

+The project also includes a number of automated tests to ensure that the code is functioning as expected.
+These tests cover a range of different scenarios and provide confidence that the code is working correctly.

+# Design Pattern
+The project uses the "fixture" design pattern to set up test data and reusable objects for the tests.
+This allows for more efficient testing by reducing code duplication and ensuring that tests are consistently using the same data.

+The "GraphQLClient" class is used to encapsulate the logic for making requests to the GraphQL API endpoint.
+This allows the tests to focus on testing the behavior of the API without having to worry about the details of making HTTP requests.

+# Software Engineering Techniques
+The project uses a number of software engineering techniques to ensure that the code is maintainable, scalable, and reliable.
+These techniques include:

+Modular design: The code is organized into modules and functions that are focused on specific tasks, making it easier to understand and modify.

+Error handling: The code includes error handling to handle unexpected situations and prevent the tests from failing prematurely.

+Test-driven development: The tests were written before the code, ensuring that the code meets the requirements of the tests and reducing the risk of bugs.

+Continuous integration: The project uses continuous integration to automatically build and test the code whenever changes are made to the repository.

+# Known Issues
+At the time of writing, there are no known issues with the project.
+However, if you encounter any problems while running the tests or working with the code, please feel free to open an issue on the project repository.

 # Conclusion
 This module provides a set of automated tests for a GraphQL API using Pytest.
 By using these tests, you can ensure that the API behaves as expected and that any changes to the API do not introduce regressions.